Dinah-Ngatia5/property-management-CLI/README.md

 ## Overview

-Built with Python and SQLite, this system is packed with features that'll make you feel like a
+Built with Python and SQLite, this property management system CLI streamlines the process of managing properties, tenants and maintenance tasks, providing a centralized platform for users to efficiently handle all aspects "property management".

 ## Key Features